-Selection and Hiring
+B. Selection and Hiring

-Departments/ Agencies will make hiring decisions based upon an evaluation of their workforce needs and an evaluation of a person's qualifications and ability to satisfactorily perform the essential duties of the position, with or without accommodation, consistent with applicable law, rules, regulations, and if applicable, in accordance with any contractual requirements.
-Selection procedures shall be designed to ensure that all of the steps are nondiscriminatory, and job related.
+Departments/Agencies will make hiring decisions based upon an evaluation of their workforce needs and an evaluation of a person's qualifications and ability to satisfactorily perform the essential duties of the position, with or without accommodation, consistent with applicable law, rules, regulations, and if applicable, in accordance with any contractual requirements.
+Selection procedures shall be designed to ensure that all of the steps are nondiscriminatory and job related.

-Training and Development
+C. Training and Development

-In accordance with the principles of equal employment opportunity, the State will promote employees based on experience, training, and ability to perform duties of a higher level; and encourage employees to participate in available career advancement activities with the department, e.g., training programs.
+In accordance with the principles of equal employment opportunity, the State will promote employees based on experience, training, and ability to perform duties of a higher level; and encourage employees to participate in available career advancement activities with the department (e.g., training programs).
 Promotion procedures shall be designed with the intent to enhance upward mobility and fully utilize the skills of the existing workforce by encouraging employee development and advancement opportunities.
-Many trainings incorporate cultural competence and diversity awareness content.